trickstercache/trickstercache.org/docs/tls.md

 tls_listen_port = 8483
 ```

-Note, Trickster will only start listening on the TLS port if at least one origin has a valid certificate and key configured.
+Note, Trickster only listens on the TLS port if at least one origin has a valid certificate and key configured.

 Each origin section of a Trickster config file can be augmented with the optional `tls` section to modify TLS behavior for front-end and back-end requests.
 For example: